-Paua is a shellfish that is found in New Zealand.
+Paua is a shellfish that is found around the New Zealand coastline.
 It is a member of the abalone family.
 Unlike species of abalone found elsewhere, the surface of the paua is black, and it generally has a stronger taste.
 Like abalone, if not cooked correctly, it can be very tough.
-This dish deals with that challenge by mincing the paua before cooking in a fritter.
-You still get the amazing and unique flavour, and won’t end up with a sore jaw!
+This traditional minimalist approach deals with that challenge by mincing the paua before cooking in a fritter (patty).
+You still get the amazing and unique flavour of paua but won’t end up with a sore jaw!

 The shells of paua are also very special.
 They have a much deeper blue colour compared to abalone shells.